rishabh0022/StickHero_Game2/README.md

 # Stick Hero Game

 ## Overview
 This is an enhanced version of the classic Stick Hero game built using JavaFX.
 The game includes additional features like sound effects, multiple cherry collections, high score retrieval, improved graphics, and more.
-Object-Oriented Programming (OOP) principles such as Serialization and Inheritance have been utilized to structure the code efficiently.
+Object-Oriented Programming (OOP) principles such as Serialization and Inheritance have been utilized to structure the code efficiently, integrated JUnit Testing.

 ## Features
 - **Sound Effects**: Experience real-time sound effects for actions like walking and increasing stick length.